apache/iceberg-docs/README.md

 All markdown pages that are specific to an Iceberg version are maintained in the iceberg repository.
 All pages common across all version releases are kept here in the iceberg-docs repo.
-A few exceptions are the markdown files that can be found in the `format` folder in the iceberg repository and contains markdown files that are copied to `./landing-page/content/common/format`.
+A few exceptions are the markdown files that can be found in the `format` folder in the iceberg repository and contains markdown files that are copied into `./landing-page/content/common/`.

 `apache/iceberg`
 - The `docs` folder in the [Iceberg repository](https://github.com/apache/iceberg) contains all the markdown docs used by the **versioned** docs site.